xyzzy42/R7800/README.md

 This is based openwrt, but by now it's a really old version.
 Netgear releases their versions for their routers, and they're still updating it.
-But Netgear's newest release has tons of old packages, bugs, and various "things" (AWS IoT, funsq, ...) that are better left out.
+But Netgear's newest release has tons of old packages, bugs, and various "things" (AWS IoT, funsjq, ...) that are better left out.
 So Voxel's massively updated and fixed up Netgear firmware.

 Except Voxel's source release, which is what this is forked from, doesn't build